Assassin’s Creed II

-Unlike the Americas collection, I would 100% recommend the Ezio collection which not only includes the best game of the series but its two outstanding sequels; just because Brotherhood and Revelations aren’t in the top 5, doesn’t mean they are bad in anyways; quite the opposite that are great and improve on many aspects of the first game featuring Ezio but aren’t as important leap forwards for the series as some of the other titles.
+Unlike the Americas collection, I would 100% recommend the Ezio collection which not only includes the best game of the series but its two outstanding sequels; just because Brotherhood and Revelations aren’t in the top 5, doesn’t mean they are bad in anyways; quite the opposite they are great and improve on many aspects of the first game featuring Ezio but aren’t as important leap forwards for the series as some of the other titles.

 Assassin’s Creed III Liberation

-I really wish it got the same remastered treatment as Rogue did as Aveline is one of the most likeable protagonist of the series and that game has a lot of neat ideas like that have never been used again since.
+I really wish it got the same remastered treatment as Rogue did as Aveline is one of the most likeable protagonist of the series and that game has a lot of neat ideas that have never been used again since.

 Assassin’s Creed Brotherhood